mughu94/lamp-stack-minimalist/README.md

-# Automated Web Server Setup with WordPress Installation for UBUNTU
+# Minimal Auto Install LAMP Web Server with One Click WordPress Installation for Ubuntu 18 or later

 This script automates the setup of a LAMP (Linux, Apache, MySQL, PHP) stack on Ubuntu, including the installation of WordPress on a specified domain.